Fast relaxation of the random field Ising dynamics: Introduction

 \subsubsection{Coarse-graining and disorder-dependent block dynamics}

-After use of the stochastic localization, we need to show high probability bounds on the spectral gap of the Glauber dynamics for the RFIM with external fields with are sufficiently anti-concentrated.
+After use of the stochastic localization, we need to show a high probability bound on the spectral gap of the Glauber dynamics for the $\RFIM$ when the external fields are sufficiently anti-concentrated.
 We show that under such an assumption, the inverse spectral gap is at most $N^{o(1)}$.
 This is actually proved in conjunction with Theorem~\ref{mainthm:SSM} as they both use identical strategies based on combining a field-dependent \emph{coarse-graining} with a block dynamics where the blocks are non-homogenous and determined by the realization of the field.

 Our aim is to localize the dynamics to blocks of diameter $C \log n$, inside of which the large typical size of the field shields the center of the ball from the influence of the boundary.
 This would reduce the mixing time on $\Lambda_n$ to the maximum mixing time on a block.
 However, as indicated by the short proof in Subsection~\ref{sec:easy-quasipolynomial-bound}, if these regions are chosen as cubes, the worst-case mixing time will be super-polynomial in $n$ in $d\ge 3$.